I first started work for the hotel restaurant and brewery workers union in 1976 for a period of 10 years.

 If the union movement are not aware of the full brunt of the employers motives workers are condemned to have wages and conditions slashed and new slave conditions imposed.

-Lets look at the scenarios post this virus when it’s all done and dusted and people are back at work and the stimulus packages have run their course and people are desperate to resume work
+Lets look at the scenario post-Covid, when it’s all done and dusted and people are back at work and the stimulus packages have run their course and people are desperate to resume work

 The restaurant you previously worked at is hiring again and because you were a casual, your employer has no obligation to rehire you, unless of course you are willing to work for a lower wage while your boss gets back on his feet he will offer you even less than you were paid before, illegally